 Nigeria's police order massive mobilization after unrest

-Police officers patrol near the Lekki toll gate in Lagos, Nigeria, Wednesday Oct.
-21, 2020. ( AP Photo/Sunday Alamba)
+People drive past burnt toll gates with anti police slogans sprayed across, in Lagos Friday, Oct.
+23, 2020.
+(AP Photo/Sunday Alamba)

-LAGOS, NIGERIA -- Nigeria's top police official on Saturday ordered the immediate mobilization of all officers to "reclaim the public space from criminal elements masquerading as protesters" after days of unrest and demonstrations over police abuses that left at least 69 people dead.
+LAGOS, NIGERIA -- Nigeria's top police official on Saturday ordered the immediate mobilization of all officers to "reclaim the public space from criminal elements masquerading as protesters" after days of peaceful demonstrations over police abuses and then violent unrest that left at least 69 people dead.

 Nigerians on Tuesday evening watched in horror as soldiers fired on a peaceful crowd of mostly youthful demonstrators singing the national anthem in the country's largest city, Lagos, with Amnesty International reporting at least 12 killed.